-Oh BeatsX!
-I have a complicated feeling about this wireless headphone.
+Oh, the BeatsX!
+I have a complicated feeling about this wireless earphone.

-After spending a few precious hours trying to fix the device not turning on issue on my own but in vain, and calling Apple Support trying to find the reason, then visiting Genius Bar for device check…until finally receiving a “fixed” device.
+After spending a few hours trying to fix this “BeatsX not turning on” issue but in vain, and calling Apple Support trying to find the solution, then visiting Genius Bar for device check…until finally receiving a “fixed” device.

 - Day 1: my friend told me she sent a gift for me (didn’t mention what it was)